 This document is one of a series documenting background information related to Phase II of the FEMA-funded SAC Steel Project.
 It is being disseminated in the public interest to increase awareness of the many factors which contribute to the seismic performance of steel moment frame structures.
 The information contained herein is not for design use and is not acceptable to specific building projects.
 This report has not been reviewed for accuracy, and the SAC Joint Venture has not verified any of the results presented.
 No warranty is offered with regard to the recommendations contained herein, by the Federal Emergency Management Agency, the SAC Joint Venture, the individual joint venture partners, or the partner's directors, members or employees.
-These organizations and their employees do not assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any of the information, products or processes included in this publication.
-The reader is cautioned to review carefully the material presented herein and exercise independent judgment as to its suitability for application to specific engineering projects.
+These organizations and their employees do not assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any of the information to specific engineering projects.
 This publication has been prepared by the SAC Joint Venture with funding provided by the Federal Emergency Management Agency, under contract number EMW-95-C-4770.